ddev/ddev/docs/users/cli-usage.md

 Your project can be reached at: http://my-drupal7-site.ddev.local
 ```

+If you want to run the Drupal install script, the next step is to hit "/install.php" on your project (like `http://my-drupal7-site.ddev.local/install.php`) or run drush site-install, `ddev exec drush site-install --yes`.

 Quickstart instructions for database imports can be found under [Database Imports](#database-imports).

 ### Drupal 8 Quickstart